| |

 Transportation

-Sending a kid home the wrong way is every teacher’s nightmare.
+Every teacher’s nightmare is sending a kid home the wrong way.
 Something so important leaves no room for error.
-Make this easy on your sub by giving them all of the information.
+Give your sub all of the information to make this easy on them.

 • Everyone’s normal transportation